TroMpeT1307/SessionNotes/Wikus Notes/AC - S09.md

 Holti & Nolti spoke about letters that people write to no one and get nosebleeds as well as lockets that are empty.

-Montra mentioned that he thinks its a very powerful and advance *Modify Memory spell* that could be stored in a Mage Eye (Green Crystal that is capable of storing spells).
+Montra mentioned that he thinks its a very powerful and advance *Modify Memory spell* that could be stored in a **Mage Eye** (Green Crystal that is capable of storing spells).

 The Mayor of Procampur sent cargo to the Flumph.
-The ship is anchored in the harbor if we want to get onto it we might need to stage a party with the crew.
+The ship is anchored in the harbour if we want to get onto it we might need to stage a party with the crew.